A SAMHSA Notice of Award is the official document used to inform grant recipients (grantees) that their application for funding has been approved.

 Section III—Terms and Conditions: Provides “order of precedence” that explains the laws and regulations that govern the award.
 Recipients are responsible for understanding and complying with the rules and regulations in this section.
 Failure to comply with these guidelines may result in enforcement actions, up to and including termination of the award.
 This section also includes the Treatment of Program Income.

 Section IV—Special Terms and Conditions: Lists any special program-specific and grants management terms and conditions that must be addressed by the recipients during the award.

-SAMHSA contact information: Lists the contact information for the Government Project Officer (GPO) and the Grants Management Specialist (GMS) assigned to your grant.
+SAMHSA contact information: Lists the contact information for the Government Program Officer (GPO) and the Grants Management Specialist (GMS) assigned to your grant.